Creating waste is a design flaw

 In the meantime, here are just a few things to consider when developing your next project:

-- Consider using recycled paper or even tree-free paper such as kenaf, hemp, flax, cotton and combinations thereof
+- Consider using recycled paper or even tree-free paper such as kenaf, hemp, flax, cotton, recycled stone and combinations thereof

 - Consider 100% PCW uncoated paper